svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 Now you have the choice of compiling the REPL either a 32bit application or a 64bit one.
-To compile as a 32bit application just type `make`, this requires that you have 32bit libraries installed on you linux system.
+To compile as a 32bit application just type `make`, this requires that you have 32bit libraries installed on you Linux system.
 The other alternative is to compile as 64bit using `make all64`.

 ```